Updated on 02/05/2026

 Caritas Lebanon is vital for providing assistance to the needy and less fortunate in Lebanon.
 Please be generous in donating to this cause.

-For more information on Caritas Lebanon, please contact the office.
+For more information on Caritas Lebanon, please contact the office or click here.

 Help the Needy - Talitha Cumi